thereiswaldo/jeremywalsh.ca/_posts/2026-02-23-sulphur-springs-2025-data-analysis.md

 date: 2026-02-24T17:56:54.066Z
 ---

-# Sulphur Springs 2025 - The data behind a Canadian Classic
+# The evolution of a Canadian Classic

 The 2025 Canadian ultramarathon season was bigger than ever, with 200+ races and over 15,000 finishers.
 But amidst this explosive growth, the **Sulphur Springs Trail Run** has managed something rare: it hasn't just grown in size—it has fundamentally evolved in quality.